 In high school, I was President of the National Honor Society and President of the Student Council.
 I wound up being the Resident Advisor as a freshman in the Junior/Senior dorm at Georgia Tech.
 I still don’t understand how that happened.

 The funny thing is no one has ever asked me to sing in front of a crowd or help out with cooking.
 It’s interesting how life pushes you in some directions, but not in others.

 4. List five things other people have told you you’re great at.

 Sometimes you have to ignore others’ opinions.

-When you’ve made up your mind to do something—something you’re compelled to do or that you believe will define your future—and people in your life tell you that your chances for success are low, you should go after it anyway.
+When you’ve made up your mind to do something—something you’re compelled to do or that you believe will define your future, you should go after it no matter what.

 If you don’t, it will always eat at you.

 But there are times when other people’s opinions are valuable.